-jara) polasti atej po Contracts Agreed-Upon Procedure Results Managements' Response 15 Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
+Contracts Agreed-Upon Procedure Results Managements' Response 15 Obtain from management a listing of all agreements/contracts for professional services, materials and supplies, leases, and construction activities that were initiated or renewed during the fiscal period.
 Alternately, the practitioner may use an equivalent selection source, such as an active vendor list.
 Obtain management's representation that the listing is complete.
-Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and: Management has represented that there were no contracts initiated or renewed during the current year.
+Randomly select 5 contracts (or all contracts if less than 5) from the listing, excluding the practitioner's contract, and: Management has provided a list of all contracts.
 The results did not include findings or criticisms. a.
 Observe that the contract was bid in accordance with the Louisiana Public Bid Law (e.g., solicited quotes or bids, advertised), if required by law.
-Not Applicable The results did not include findings or criticisms. b.
+The contract was bid in accordance with Louisiana Public Bid Law.
+The results did not include findings or criticisms. b.
 Observe that the contract was approved by the governing body/board, if required by policy or law (e.g. Lawrason Act, Home Rule Charter).
-Not Applicable The results did not include findings or criticisms. c.
+The Contract was approved by the governing body.
+The results did not include findings or criticisms. c.
 If the contract was amended (e.g. change order), observe that the original contract terms provided for such an amendment.
-Not Applicable The results did not include findings or criticisms. d.
+The original contract terms provided for change orders.
+The results did not include findings or criticisms. d.
 Randomly select one payment from the fiscal period for each of the 5 contracts, obtain the supporting invoice, agree the invoice to the contract terms, and observe that the invoice and related payment agreed to the terms and conditions of the contract.
-Not Applicable The results did not include findings or criticisms.
+Payments during the fiscal year agreed to the contract terms.
+The results did not include findings or criticisms.